 - Powelliphanta snails lay about 5-10 large eggs a year.
 Each egg is up to 12 mm long, pearly pink and hard-shelled - just like a small bird’s egg!

 - It is estimated that Powelliphanta snails can live up to 20 years.
 In snail terms, that is an incredibly long life span!

 The fascinating find of a rare white-bodied giant Powelliphanta snail was made in the Flora Stream area of Kahurangi National Park in November 2011.
 The albino snail was a Powelliphanta hochstetteri hochstetteri that had its characteristic golden brown-spiralled shell but had a body that was a glowing white rather than the usual deep black colour.

 Albinism is known to occur in many animal species around the world.
 The absence in pigment, which could be partial or complete, was due to a genetically-inherited defect in the enzyme which produced melanin.

 Department of Conservation Powelliphanta expert Kath Walker said it was exceptional to come across an albino snail.
 From the photos it looked to be an adult snail at least 10 years old.
 It is amazing it survived so long as its white body would make it clearly stand out to be picked off by weka or other predators.

 Where to find Powelliphanta

 Snail distribution map

 Different Powelliphanta species can be found from sea level, where they live in rich temperate rainforest, to above the bushline.
 Most of the alpine species have to contend with prolonged snowfalls and bitterly cold winters.
-The most likely sign of their presence will be empty snail shells on the forest floor.

 Rare albino Powelliphanta snail